SHI-Labs/Neighborhood-Attention-Transformer/README.md

 ### July 9, 2022
 * [CUDA extension v0.12](NATTEN.md) released.
-  * It runs much more efficiently now, up to 40% faster than while using up to 25% less memory compared to Swin's SWSA.
+  * It runs much more efficiently now, up to 40% faster and using up to 25% less memory compared to Swin's SWSA.
   * Improved FP16 throughput.
   * Improved training speed and stability.
   * See [changelog](CHANGELOG.md).